 - MTL students are provided with enrichment activities, book study, and rewards for positive behavior.
 Additionally, they participate in a variety of workshops and retreats to assist in developing as leaders and to improve the Mentees academics and behavior.

-School is Cool is a grant-funded program in which the Urban League of Broward County (ULBC) partners with Big Brother, Big Sister to provide support to students and their families to achieve success in the areas of attendance, behavior, and course work.
+School is Cool - School is Cool is a grant-funded program in which the Urban League of Broward County (ULBC) partners with Big Brother, Big Sister to provide support to students and their families to achieve success in the areas of attendance, behavior, and course work.
 Students are taught life skills, go on many exciting field trips, hear from inspiring guest speakers, receive monthly incentives, and case management services.
 See Mr. Atwood for more information on eligibility.

-Student Government Association (Contact/Sponsor Ms. Asbury)SGA is a student-run organization that dedicates itslef to creating a memorable Jr. Buck experience for every student at DBMS.
+Student Government Association/S. G. A. (Contact/Sponsor Ms. Asbury) - S. G. A. is a student-run organization that dedicates itslef to creating memorable Jr. Buck experiences for every student at DBMS.
 By encouraging involvement, we provide a medium for all students to become active in the workings of our community.
 This includes hosting a number of inclusive activities such as Spirit Week, pep rallies, and much much more.
 Not only do we bridge the gap between students and administration, but we are also involved members of the Deerfield Beach community.
 On an annual basis, DBMS SGA participates in Harvest Drive and other service-based projects that are aimed at exposing our Jr. Buck's to service and learning.
 Every year our goal is to improve the lives of our student and faculty population by implementing creative and fun ideas to make each year unforgettable!